boazsegev/iodine/README.md

 It's very common that the application's code will run slower and require external resources (i.e., databases, a custom pub/sub service, etc').
 This slow code could "starve" the server, which is patiently waiting to run it's tasks on the same thread.

-The slower your application code, the more threads you will need to keep the server running smoothly.
+The slower your application code, the more threads you will need to keep the server running in a responsive manner (note that responsiveness and speed aren't always the same).

 ### How does it compare to other servers?